learn-the-web/topics/javascript-syntax.md

 ## Functions

-Functions in Javascript are a group of reusable code in your program.
+Functions in JavaScript are a group of reusable code in your program.
 They are stored inside variables like every other types of data.

 ```js
 // This function will write out a dinosaur name